kartoza/stream_feature_extractor/help/source/features.rst

 6. Unseparated / *Ungetrennter*
 -------------------------------

-   Only 1 upstream node or only 1 downstream node and intersects with one or more other lines.
+   Only one upstream node or only one downstream node and intersects with one or more other lines.
 Note that in the lines below, there is only one node under the star, the other line has no node at the position of the star.